Fall of New Orleans and Federal Occupation

 The narrow victory of secessionists over “cooperationists” (those who either wanted Louisiana to secede in concert with other states or were opposed to immediate secession) in New Orleans in January 1861 was a result of the growing paranoia over Republican rule by merchants and those whose livelihoods were directly linked to the cotton economy.
 An earlier vote for Bell by old Whigs and Know-Nothings was essentially a “wait and see” vote, since the Constitutional Union Party effectively ignored the issue of slavery.
 Louisiana’s vote to secede from the Union on January 26, 1861, confirmed the state’s reliance on a way of life that was threatened by the new Republican Party, which sought to block the extension of slavery in the territories.

 While the national American Party always had nationalist pretensions, the New Orleans Know-Nothings embraced secession.
 Mayor John T. Monroe (elected in 1860) was a secessionist and Confederate supporter.
-Yet there was a significant northern-born community that found it difficult to support the Confederacy and a foreign-born contingent that was ambivalent about secession and resented slaves and slaveholders alike.
+Yet there was a significant northern-born community that found it difficult to support the Confederacy and a foreign-born contingent that was ambivalent about secession and resented enslaved people and enslavers alike.
 These divisions would fully come to the surface under the Federal occupation.